-Solved problems for the moment of inertia.
+6-Solved problems for the estimation of Moment of inertia.

 The First solved problem for a given rectangle.

-It is required to estimate the following for the given rectangle.
-IX, Kx, the radius of gyration at the x-axis, and b.
+It is required to estimate the following for the given rectangle. the moment of inertia Ix, Kx, the radius of gyration at the x-axis.
+While for part b, we want to estimate the moment of inertia at the y-axis Iy and the radius of gyration for the y-axis Ky.

-We have, for the moment of inertia about the CG, for a rectangle section, we have b* h^3/12.
+For the moment of inertia about the CG, for a rectangle section, we have the expression of (b* h^3/12).
 Then we have this x-axis.
 We have to add the product of area multiplied by y^2, first our Ix g=b*h^3/12= (0.40*0.60^3/12, which will give us 0.0072 m4.

-Our area is (0.40*0.60), which is 0.24 m2.
-For item A* y^2, we have A=b*h, and y̅ =h/2 All raised to the power of 2.
-So we have b*h, which is (0.40*0.60)*(h/2)^2,h/2=0.30 divided by 4, which will give us 0.0216 m4.
+Our area is estimated as (0.40*0.60), which is equal to 0.24 m2.
+For item A* y^2, we have A=b*h and y̅ =h/2 All raised to the power of 2.
+So we have b*h, which is (0.40*0.60)*(h/2)^2,h/2=0.30 divided by 4, giving us the value of 0.0216 m4.

-Our required moment of inertia about the x-axis will be the summation of these two items, the first item is Ixg=0.0072+ A*y̅^2, which is =0.0216 adding both will give us 0.0288 m4.
+Our required moment of inertia about the x-axis Ix will be the summation of these two items, the first item is estimated as Ixg=0.0072 plus the second item which is ( A*y̅^2), which is equal to 0.0216 adding both values will give us 0.0288 m4.

-For part b of the first solved problem, Iy=Iyg+A*xbar^2.
+For part b of the first solved problem, to find Iy add Iyg+A*xbar^2.
 Iyg=h*b^3/12=0.60*?(0.40)^3/12=0.0032 m4.

 Ax^2g=(0.40)(0.60)(0.20+0.50.40)^2=0.0384m4.
 The final Iy=(0.0032+0.0384)=0.0416m4.